kenklin/getdata-012-project/README.md

 The run_analysis.R's *run_analysis()* function prepares tidy data that can be used for later analysis.
 The function takes no arguments but requires the files it needs can be read from the working directory:

-- activity_labels.txt
+- *features.txt*: List of all features.
-- features.txt
+- *activity_labels.txt*: Links the class labels with their activity name.
-- subject_test.txt
+- *subject_train.txt*: Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
-- subject_train.txt
+- *subject_test.txt*: Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
-- X_test.txt
+- *X_train.txt*: Training set.
-- X_train.txt
+- *y_train.txt*: Training labels.
-- y_test.txt
+- *X_test.txt*: Test set.
-- y_train.txt
+- *y_test.txt*: Test labels.

 Likewise, its *tidydata.txt* file will be written to the working directory.